midhunkalarikkal/FullDomain/Notes/MongoDB.md

 query - An optional query condition or filter that specifies which documents to retrieve. projection - An optional parameter that specifies which fields should be included or excluded in the result.

-2. findOne({ filter }) -  It returns the first document that satisfies the filter criteria.
+2. findOne({ filter }) -  It returns the first document that satisfies the filter criteria. if we didnt pass any filter, it will return any arbitary document.

 3. finding in nested array
  eg : db.employees.find({ename : "Rahul"},{ename : 1,"address.city" : 1})